hallpaz/3dsystems21/docs/assignment7.md

 **ASSIGNMENT 7**

-In this assignment, we will load a textured mesh from an obj file, create a synthetic dataset by rendering the mesh from multiple viewpoints and use our multi-view dataset to infer properties of the scene .
-We showed how to set up an optimization loop to fit a mesh to the observed dataset images based on a rendered silhouette loss.
-We then augmented this optimization loop with an additional loss based on rendered RGB images, which allowed us to predict both a mesh and its texture.
+In this assignment, we will load a textured mesh from an obj file, create a synthetic dataset by rendering the mesh from multiple viewpoints and use our multi-view dataset to infer properties of the scene with a differentiable renderer.
+First, we'll set up an optimization loop to fit a mesh to the observed dataset images based on a rendered silhouette loss; then we will augment this optimization loop with an additional loss based on rendered RGB images, aiming to predict both a mesh and its texture; and finan

 **The goals of this practice are the following:**